scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements
 The usability requirements should enable any individual from the wider rocketry community to launch and operate the rocket, and to use its accompanying avionics package with relative ease.
 To ensure that this is achieved, all scenarios in which the rocket and the avionics package is used in should feature certain properties.

-_**TODO:**_ Remove this
-  - Scenarios and usecases
-    - Transportability
-    - Base Station Connectivity
-    - Launch
-    - Mid-Flight Diagnostics
-    - Pre-Flight Tuning
-    - Post-Flight Analysis
-    - Accessibility
-    - Recoverability

-#### Scenarios and Usecases
+#### Scenarios
 ##### Transporting
-The rocket should feature the following properties to ensure the easiest transportability between locations:
+The rocket should feature the following properties to make it portable and easy to transport:
 - Contained within a single physical construct or kit
 - Should weigh no more than 1.5kg as per the NZCAA regulations [2]
 - Should possess reasonable dimensions (_**TODO:**_ Insert numbers here)